MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/hololens-performance-tracing-howto.md

 * Watch the [introductory videos](/windows-hardware/test/wpt/windows-performance-analyzer) for a first overview.
 * WPA itself has a [Getting Started](/windows-hardware/test/wpt/wpa-in-product-getting-started-help) tab, which explains common steps.
 * Learn about the [WPA User Interface](/windows-hardware/test/wpt/introduction-to-the-wpa-user-interface).
-* There is excellent information on this website, however, not all of it is relevant for beginners.
+* There is excellent information on this website, however, not all of it is relevant for bgiteginners.

 **Files you need for analysis**